Veneto: United Italy

 Venetia remained under Austrian control until the Austro-Prussian War in 1866, when the Kingdom of Italy joined on the Prussian side and was promised Venetia in exchange for its assistance.
-Austria offered to sell Venetia to Italy, but the Italians refused, seeing it as a dishonourable act.
-This caused another southern front for Austria, the Third Italian War of Independence.
+Austria offered to sell Venetia to Italy, but the Italy refused, seeing it as a dishonourable choice.
+This resulted in a new southern front for Austria, the Third Italian War of Independence.

 Once the wars ended, the Treaty of Vienna ceded the region to neutral France, but left the fortresses under Austrian control for a time.
-Following protests, the Austrians left and the French ceded it to Italy on 20 October.
-A referendum – where only 30% of the adult population voted as was custom in the period, and did so under government pressure – was held on 21–22 October and ratified the handover.
-There was a 99.99% majority for Italy.
+Following protests, the Austrians left, and the French ceded it to Italy on 20 October.
+A referendum – where only 30% of the adult population voted (as was customary in that period), and did so under government pressure – was held on 21–22 October, and ratified the handover, with a 99.99% majority for Italy.

+Uneven economic development reduced many to poverty, making the 19th century, and the first half of the 20th, a period of emigration.
+Millions of Venetians left their homes and their native land, to seek opportunities in other parts of the world.
+Many settled in South America (especially in Brazil), and others in Australia, Canada, and the United States of America.

+Those who remained in Veneto would experience the turmoil of two world wars.
+In 1915, Italy entered the First World War on the side of the France and the United Kingdom (after extricating itself from its alliance with Germany and the Austro-Hungarian Empire).
+Veneto became a major battlefront.
+After Italian forces suffered an enormous defeat at Caporetto in November 1917, the combined Austro-Hungarian and German forces advanced – almost unhindered – through Veneto, towards Venice, until reaching the Piave River.
+The Battle of the Piave River prevented these invading troops from advancing further, and was celebrated in La Leggenda del Piave.
+Between 24 October and 3 November 1918, Italy launched the decisive Battle of Vittorio Veneto, whose outcome assured Italy's victory.

 During the fascist era, due to the nationalist policy the Venetian language, as other local languages, was banned in public spaces.

-Due to uneven economic development reducing many to poverty, the 19th century and the first half of the 20th became a period of emigration.
-Millions of Venetians left their homes and their native land to seek opportunities in other parts of the world.
-Many settled down in South America, especially in Brazil; others in Australia, Canada, and the United States of America.
-After the Second World War, many Venetians emigrated to Western European countries.
-In many of these places, their descendants have maintained the use of their ancestral Venetian dialects.

-Those who remained in Veneto would experience the turmoil of two World Wars.
-In 1915, Italy entered the First World War on the side of the France and the United Kingdom, after extricating itself from its alliance with Germany and the Austro-Hungarian Empire.
-Veneto became a major battlefront.
-After the Italians suffered an enormous defeat at Caporetto in November 1917, the combined Austro-Hungarian and German forces advanced almost unhindered through Veneto towards Venice until reaching the Piave River.
-The Battle of the Piave River prevented their troops from advancing further and was celebrated in La Leggenda del Piave.
-Between 24 October and 3 November 1918, Italy launched the decisive Battle of Vittorio Veneto.
-The battle's outcome assured Italy's victory.
-The Armistice of Villa Giusti which ended warfare between Italy and Austria-Hungary in World War I, was signed at Villa Giusti near Padua.

 Between 1943 and 1945, Veneto belonged to the Italian Social Republic, while the province of Belluno was part of the Prealpine Operations Zone.
 Many towns in the region were bombed by the Allies during the Second World War.
-The most hit were Treviso and Vicenza, as well as the industrial area around Marghera.
+Most hit were Treviso and Vicenza, along with the industrial area around Marghera.
+The Armistice of Villa Giusti which ended warfare between Italy and Austria-Hungary in the Second World War, was signed at Villa Giusti near Padua.

-Archaeology

-In May 2020, the discovery of a well-preserved Roman mosaic floor dating to the 3rd century AD buried underneath a vineyard at Negrar is reported after about a century of searching the site of a long-lost villa.
+After the Second World War, many Venetians emigrated to Western European countries; in many of these places, their descendants have maintained the use of their ancestral Venetian dialects.